linkerd/website/linkerd.io/content/blog/2024/0221-announcing-linkerd-2.15.md

 Finally, this release introduces some important changes in the way that we're publishing Linkerd.
-While Linkerd will always be open source, as of 2.15, we will no longer be producing open ssource stable release artifacts.
+While Linkerd will always be open source, as of 2.15, we will no longer be producing open source stable release artifacts.
 If you're running Linkerd in production today, please see the section [A new model for stable releases](#a-new-model-for-stable-releases) below for what this means for you.